How to get into a drama school?

 1. Is it hard to get into a drama school?

 Yes it is.
-Being accepted is known to be a challenge.
+Choosing the right drama school can be a challenge in itself, but getting accepted into one is quite another.
 Preparation is key to succeed your drama school audition.
 The competition can get very tough, as each establishment only picks only a handful of applicants.

 In order to better your odds, be careful to follow the schools' instructions to the letter.
 If you are asked to prepare a monologue from a specific play or from a specific era, do just that.
 My point being, don’t give the panel an obvious reason to reject you.